 Consequences for Drug Possession Offense Charges

 Drug possession charges are taken seriously in Michigan.
 The severity of your punishment may depend on the type of drug and its weight.
 Michigan law separates drugs into five different schedules based on how addictive the drugs are and the government’s view of each chemical’s medicinal purposes.
-Schedule I being the most addictive with little to no legitimate medical purpose and Schedule V least addictive with some medical purpose.
+Schedule I substances are the most addictive and purportedly have little to no legitimate medical purpose, and Schedule V substances are the least addictive and have some medical purpose.
 Despite the proven health benefits, marijuana remains a Schedule I drug.

 - Schedule I: Heroin, LSD, Ecstasy, GHB (date rape drug), hallucinogenic mushrooms

-- Schedule II: Cocaine, opium, morphine, hydrocodone, oxycodone, methadone, methamphetamine
+- Schedule II: Cocaine, opium, morphine, hydrocodone, oxycodone, methadone, and methamphetamine

-- Schedule III: Ketamine (anabolic steroids, morphine, hydrocodone with the aspirin or acetaminophen
+- Schedule III: Ketamine (anabolic steroids, morphine, hydrocodone with aspirin or acetaminophen)

 - Schedule V: cold medicine with ephedrine, cough syrups with coding

-If you have in your possession drugs from Michigan Schedule I or II controlled substance, you may be subject to the following:
+If you have in your possession drugs from Michigan’s Schedule I or II controlled substances, you may be subject to the following:

 - Over 1,000 grams (felony): Life imprisonment and up to $1,000,000 in fines.

 Additionally, depending on the circumstances, possession of ecstasy or methamphetamines, in any amount, can result in jail time of up to 10 years and up to $15,000 in fines.
-Possessing of drug or controlled substance in any form in a public or private park could put you behind bars for up to 2 years.
+Possessing drugs or controlled substances in any form in a public or private park could put you behind bars for up to two (2) years.
 Additional prohibited locations, such as schools, churches, or businesses, could also result in enhanced sentences.

 Facing a possession of drugs charge is frightening and potentially life-altering.
 Our legal team frequently wins dismissals and obtains minimal sentences on behalf of our clients.
-We work tirelessly to defend our clients and are not afraid to win!
+Our attorneys, defending against possession of drugs offenses, work tirelessly to defend and protect our clients and are not afraid to win!